ainc/Awesome-Vote-2019/README.md

 ## Getting Started

-Note: Currently not fully implemented for iOS.
+Note: Currently not fully implemented for iOS, more configuring will need to be set up on a different environment.

 For help getting started with Flutter, view [documentation](http://flutter.io/).